History, Vision, and Mission of The Coastal Trust

 History

-The Coastal Trust, Inc. was started to address environmental, resilience, and quality of life issues on America's coasts and coastal plains.
-Even with historic federal investment through the Bipartisan Infrastructure Law and Inflation Reduction Act, many communities do not have the capacity to access needed funds.
+The Coastal Trust, Inc. (TCT) is dedicated to America's Coasts and Coastal Plains.
+The mission TCT is coastal conservation, coastal resilience and quality of life, and fish and wildlife habitat protection.
+Many communities do not have the staff capacity needed to access needed funds to maintain critical infrastructure.
 With strained state and local budgets, many communities cannot cover the capital costs of maintaining drinking water, sewer, and stormwater infrastructure.
 A significant amount of time and resources have gone into developing infrastructure capital improvement plans, watershed management plans, coastal resilience plans, and fish and wildlife habitat protection plans.
 Too often these plans sit on the shelf.
-An organization was needed for implementation, to address the inequities facing many rural and coastal communities and protect critical fish and wildlife habitat.
+An organization was needed for implementation, to address issues facing rural and coastal communities and protect fish and wildlife habitat, and improve water quality.

 Vision